-The investigation did not determine whether any of the forwarded emails and attachments or any other emails or attachments in the account were viewed by the unauthorized person; however, we were not able to rule out that possibility.
-We searched the full contents of the account to identify individuals whose information may have been accessible to the unauthorized person.
-On September 1, 2020, we determined that an email or attachment in the account contained your < b2b text 1(ImpactedData)>>.
+The investigation did not determine whether the unauthorized individual viewed or acquired any contents in the accounts; however, we are not able to rule out that possibility.
+We searched the contents of the accounts to identify documents containing personal information that may have been viewed or acquired and on August 12, 2020 we determined that an email or attachment contained your personal information, including your < be text 1(ImpactedData)>>.

-While we are not aware of any misuse of information contained in the email account, we encourage you to remain vigilant for incidents of fraud or identity theft by reviewing your account statements for any unauthorized activity.
+Although we have no indication your information was viewed or acquired, and we have no indication that your information has been misused, we encourage you to remain vigilant by reviewing your account statements and credit reports for any unauthorized activity.
 As an added precaution, we have secured the services of Kroll to provide identity monitoring at no cost to you for one year.
 Your identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.
+For more information on identity theft prevention and Kroll Identity Monitoring, including instructions on how to activate your complimentary one-year membership, please visit the below website: